Camines Derius’ Death, The Result of a Series of Failures

 On Friday March 26th, I followed the funeral procession of Camines Derius to Port-au-Prince’s grand cemetery.
 He was not a close relative, nor a friend, nor the friend of a friend.

 I learned of his story the previous Sunday, when a church leader weighed his words to let the congregation know that one of their own, Camines Derius, who was newly affiliated with the church had just passed away.

 So far, nothing surprising as people die every day on this earth.

 My interest in the story grew when the leader described the circumstances of his death.

 “Camines Derius suffered from diabetes and had to have frequent dialysis sessions.
 He was on his way to undergo dialysis during the aborted police operation at Village de Dieu on Friday, March 12th.
-After hours stuck in Martissant hearing the fury of bullets and news of the murder of the policemen, the patient returned home.
+After hours stuck in Martissant listening to the fury of bullets and news of the murder of the policemen, the patient returned home.
 When two days later, on Sunday March 14th, he went to the hospital to perform the failed dialysis, his case was already too serious.
 He died the next day on Monday, March 15th”.

 A Dysfunctional System

 The death of Camines Derius is the result of a series of failures in the health system.
 Unable to cross Martissant, the man who lives in Gressier could well have turned to another hospital in Carrefour or in the Palmes region for dialysis.

 The problem is that no hospital, neither in Carrefour, nor in Léogâne, Grand-Goâve, Petit-Goâve and or even as far as Miragoane has a dialysis unit.